What Hours Do Electricians Work?

 Most Electricians Work a 40-Hour Work Week

-On an annual basis, those hours add up to between about 1,800 hours and 2,080 hours per year (federal employees usually end up at 2,087 hours per year).
+On an annual basis, those hours add up to between about 1,800 hours and 2,080 hours per year (and according to the federal government, employees usually end up at 2,087 hours per year).
 On many electrician jobs, overtime is available, so that number can increase, but the average numbers of hours per year is between those two estimates.

 Your Hours Depends on Where You Work